How to Show Genuine Appreciation for People's Work

-Today's technology allows us to find many inspirational works around the globe, and much of the work of passionate serious photographers is an source of inspiration.
+Today's technology allows us to find many inspirational works around the globe, and much of the work of passionate serious photographers is an amazing source of inspiration.

-giving feedback on their work.
+Even though you’re not going to publish your comments on the work of the masters, it’s a healthy exercise to practice giving feedback on their work.
 Think critically about why the work of the masters is so revered.
 This book provides a very human approach to the editing behind the iconic images we all have sighed over.

 Alright, we’ve landed at the reason I wanted to write this article.
 As a photographer, it’s frustrating to hear questions like, “What camera are you using?” or “What lens gives your images that look….?”

 Hearing such comments is tedious, exhausting and somewhat discouraging because it suggests people prefer to know about gadgets more than they want to read the image you’ve published online.
-Please, stop asking about gear, and start questioning the image’s author in terms of their “How”, “Why” and “What”: How was the image taken?
-Under what circumstances did this image happen?
-Why did you compose the image that way?
-Why did you expose it that way?
-What was your intention with the processing you gave the image?

-why the photographer felt that the gear they used was crucial for that image.
+If you’re deeply interested in gear, ask why the photographer felt that the gear they used was crucial for that image.
 You’ll be surprised at the answers that will follow such a line of questioning because it also opens up more of a discussion and for you to engage with the photographer and image itself.

 Recently I had the great pleasure and honor of reviewing the portfolio proposals of Photojournalism Students at one of the most prestigious universities in my country.

 The exercise took longer than expected because I was really passionate about giving my feedback.
 I was as objective as possible, and one of the students got the assignment instructions all mixed up, and my first words to her were something like,

 The message behind this anecdote is that we should always try to be objective and honest – but please, avoid being hurtful.
 If we love photography, we’ll want more people to fall in love with it.

 Above all ‘The Advanced Composition Book’ by, Kent DuFault, will teach you the unique art of ‘pre-visualization’.